angband/angband/docs/birth.rst

   Strength is one of the most important stats in the beginning of the game.

 Intelligence
-  Intelligence affects the spellcasting abilities of mage-like spellcasters: mages, rangers, and rogues.
+  Intelligence affects the spellcasting abilities of spellcasters from the arcane and shadow realms: mages, rogues, necromancers and blackguards.
   Intelligence will affect the number of spells you may learn each level as well as the number of spell points you receive.
-Intelligence is the most important stat for mages.
+Intelligence is the most important stat for mages and necromancers.
 A high intelligence may also improve your chances of successfully casting a spell.
 You cannot learn spells if your intelligence is 7 or lower.
 A good intelligence can also help with using magic devices, picking locks, and disarming traps.

 Wisdom
-  The primary function of wisdom is to determine the ability of a priest or paladin to use prayers, just like intelligence affects spellcasting.
-  Again, high wisdom will increase the number of mana points you have and increase the number of prayers you can learn each level, while improving the chance that a prayer will be successful.
+  The primary function of wisdom is to determine the ability of a priest or paladin to use prayers, and druids and rangers to use verses, just like intelligence affects spellcasting.
+Again, high wisdom will increase the number of mana points you have and increase the number of prayers or verses you can learn each level, while improving your chance of success.
 A good wisdom increases your saving throw, thereby improving your chances of resisting magical spells cast upon you by monsters.

 Dexterity
   Dexterity is a combination of agility and quickness.
 A high dexterity may allow a character to get multiple blows with lighter weapons.
 Dexterity also increases a character's chances of hitting with any weapon and of dodging blows from enemies.
-Dexterity is also useful in picking locks, disarming traps, and protecting yourself from some of the thieves that inhabit the dungeons.
-Indeed, if the character has a high enough dexterity, thieves will never be successful in stealing from him.
+Dexterity is also useful in picking locks, disarming traps, protecting yourself from some of the thieves that inhabit the dungeons, and (for rogues) stealing successfully from others.
+  If the character has a high enough dexterity, thieves will never be successful in stealing from them.

 Constitution
   Constitution is a character's ability to resist damage to his body, and